List of Tennessee Titans first-round draft picks

 Before the merger agreements in 1966, the AFL directly competed with the NFL and held a separate draft.
 This led to a bidding war over top prospects between the two leagues, along with the subsequent drafting of the same player in each draft.
 As part of the merger agreement on June 8, 1966, the two leagues began holding a multiple round "common draft".
 Once the AFL officially merged with the NFL in 1970, the "common draft" simply became the NFL draft.
 The first AFL draft was held prior to the start of the 1960 season.
 The first round of the 1960 AFL draft was territorial selections.
 Each team received a "territorial pick" which allowed them to select a single player within a pre-agreed upon designated region (the team's "territory").
 Teams then agreed on the top eight players at each position, who were subsequently assigned to teams by random draw, with each of the eight teams receiving one of those players.
 This process was repeated until all 53 roster spots were filled.
 Beginning in the 1961 draft, the AFL, using the same system as the NFL, began to assign picks based on the previous season's standings.

-Since the team's first draft, the Titans have selected 62 players in the first round.
+Since the team's first draft, the Titans have selected 64 players in the first round.
 The team's first-round pick in the inaugural AFL draft was Billy Cannon, a halfback from LSU; he was the team's territorial selection.
 The Titans have drafted first overall three times, selecting John Matuszak in 1973, Earl Campbell in 1978, and Cam Ward in 2025.
-In the most recent draft, held in 2025, the Titans chose Miami Quarterback Cam Ward.
+In the most recent draft, held in 2026, the Titans chose Ohio State wide receiver Carnell Tate and Auburn defensive end Keldric Faulk.

 The Titans did not draft a player in the first round on ten occasions.
 Five of the team's first-round picks—Robert Brazile, Earl Campbell, Mike Ditka, Bruce Matthews, Mike Munchak—have been elected to the Pro Football Hall of Fame; one of these, Mike Ditka, chose not to play for the team and joined the Chicago Bears of the NFL instead.
 The team's first-round pick in 1966, Tommy Nobis, also chose to sign with the NFL instead.